rwth-acis/Virtual-Agents-Framework/Documentation/index.md

 A second option is to directly edit the manifest.json file of your project.
 In alternative 1, Unity performs this in the background, but you can also just copy-paste the necessary scoped registry definitions and add the package directly in the manifest.json file.

-1. Open a file explorer and navigation into your project's root folder (the folder which contains sub-directories like "Assets" or "Library").
+1. Open a file explorer and navigation into your project's root folder (the folder which contains subdirectories like "Assets" or "Library").
    Then, navigate into the "Packages" folder and open the "manifest.json" file.

 Integrate the following json string into the manifest.json file: